 What Does 'Containment' Of A Fire Mean, Exactly?

-It's fall in Southern California, which means decorative gourds, Halloween fun and unhealthy, smoky air from a wildfire burning somewhere nearby.
+Fall in Southern California means decorative gourds, Halloween fun and unhealthy, smoky air from a wildfire burning somewhere nearby.

 As your phone buzzes with push alerts or tweets announcing another wind-fueled fire is burning in the dried-out hills, you've likely noticed one statistic often repeated in media coverage: "the fire is __% contained."